Vincenzo Camuccini: Art collection

-He expended no small portion of his wealth in the purchase of a fine collection of objects of art.
+Camuccini expended no small portion of his wealth in the purchase of a fine collection of objects of art.
 In 1856, the greater portion of the pictures, upwards of seventy in number, were purchased being bought by the duke of Northumberland, who removed them to Alnwick Castle.
 They consist principally of the works of the Italian masters living in the 16th and 17th centuries, with some specimens of an earlier date, and a few others of the Dutch and Flemish painters of the 17th century.
-He purchased a Raphael, known as Madonna of the Pinks.
+His collection included the Madonna of the Pinks, a devotional painting usually attributed to Italian Renaissance master Raphael.